gtwy/CloudBot-Plugins/README.md

 ```

 ## Considerations
-Interval durations outside these ranges will exceed the API limits of each service.
-Your API key will get rate limited and eventually blacklisted.
+Interval durations outside these ranges will exceed the API limits of each service resulting in your API key being rate limited and eventually blacklisted.

 Service | Minimum Hook Interval | Maximum Hook Interval
 --------|-----------------------|----------------------